 We will have the ability to declare a large portion of a distribution in shares of our common stock to satisfy the Annual Distribution Requirement.
-If a portion of such distribution is paid in cash and certain requirements are met, the entire distribution to the extent of our current and accumulated earnings and profits will be treated as a dividend for federal income tax purposes.
+If a portion of such distribution is paid in cash (which portion may be as low as 10% through 2011) and certain requirements are met, the entire distribution to the extent of our current and accumulated earnings and profits will be treated as a dividend for federal income tax purposes.
 As a result, U.S. stockholders will be taxed on the distribution as if the entire distribution was cash distribution, even though most of the distribution was paid in shares of our common stock.